guilbran/nowcasting/README.md

 # nowcasting
 GDP forecasting in real time (nowcasting)

-The backend of this package are based on Giannone et al. (2008) and Giannone et al. (2011) replication files.
+The backend functions of this package are based on Giannone et al. (2008) and Giannone et al. (2011) replication files.